The need for new approaches to mental health

 1 in 0

-people experience a mental health problem in any given year
+adults in the UK are estimated to experience a common mental health problem in any given year

 0 %